LoganPritchett/Text-Adventure/projectroadmap.md

 1. Develop idea for game DONE
 2. Use code from another repository to help guide on this one.
 DONE
-3. Come up with story, problem, and solution
+3. Come up with story, problem, and solution DONE
-4. Create different branches and choices
+4. Create different branches and choices - WIP
 5. Make an ending, and loss endings
 6. Thank player for playing game
 7. Double check code